untoldengine/UntoldEngine/docs/API/UsingTheExporter.md

 - `--bake-materials`: optional, bake node-graph materials the engine cannot evaluate into flat textures
 - `--bake-resolution <pixels>`: optional, square resolution for baked material textures, defaults to `1024`
 - `--no-bake-cache`: optional, disable the persistent bake cache and force every divergent material to be re-baked
+- `--bake-color-management`: optional, bake the scene's active View Transform/Look/Exposure/Gamma into a scene-wide color-grading LUT, referenced from the manifest's `colorLUT` key.
+See [Loading Scene-Authored Data](UsingRegistrationSystem.md#loading-scene-authored-data) — it is only applied via an explicit `loadSceneAuthored(url:)` call, not by normal tile loading
+- `--color-lut-size <N>`: optional, grid size for the `NxNxN` color-grading LUT, defaults to `32`
 - `--blender <path>`: optional wrapper-level Blender override

 Example: